SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 objectMemory isCharacterValue: aValue.
 ```

+The main advantage of this technique is to save storage space for common objects, which indirectly improves on data locality and CPU cache behavior.
+Its main drawback is the overhead incurred by runtime type checks: we need to verify if a pointer is tagged or not before operating on data.

+Another consideration for tagged pointers is that they significantly reduce the number of values that can be represented.
+For example, tagged integers in the described schema have a maximum precision of 61 bits (+ 3 bits of tag = 64 bits).
+In the following sections, we explain variable-sized tags and boxed values.
+Variable-sized tags help us mitigate this problem in 32-bit architectures, in which the loss is 10% (3 bits out of 32).
+Moreover, a combination of pointer tagging and boxed values allows us to represent larger numbers by assuming that such larger numbers will be less common.

+##### Remark one.
+In 64 bits, the VM only uses three values over the 8 possible.
+It is important to see that the objects that are encoded this way should be immutable objects.
+Indeed since they are represented as references they do not point on state that can be shared because the references themselves are the objects.
+We can think also that immediate objects other than the one we have (smallinteger, characters and floats) could be special references for isolation or other langage mechanism.

+##### Remark two.
+To speed the decoding of the encoded objects, in 32-bits, the system assigns the tag 1 and 11 to the same class SmallInteger.
+This way there is no need to perform extra check: first bit at one is integer and 10 is character (see below).

+>[!
+SD]  I would like a piece of code here ]

+The next sections explain the specific designs for integers, characters and floats, for 64 and 32 bits.

-#### Immediate Characters and Integers in 64 bits
+### Immediate Characters and Integers in 64 bits

 In 64 bits, all immediate objects are represented as 61 bits of value and 3 bits of tag.
-In Pharo, immediate integers are instances of the class `SmallInteger`, and immediate characters are instances of the class `Character`. `SmallInteger` immediate objects range is between \[-2^60,2^60-1\] and are represented in two's complement.
+In Pharo, immediate integers are instances of the class `SmallInteger`, and immediate characters are instances of the class `Character`.

+`SmallInteger` immediate objects range is between \[-2^60,2^60-1\] and are represented in two's complement.
 For example, the binary value `2r1010001` represents the untagged value `2r1010` which has the decimal value `10`.

 ```caption=On 64 bits, SmallInteger instances are encoded in 61 bits.